CDCgov/prime-reportstream/prime-router/docs/proposals/0006-quality-filters.md

 # Quality Filters

-This proposal discusses the idea of each Receiver having one or more data QualityFilters, just like they now have JurisdictionalFilters.
+This proposal discusses the idea of each Receiving having one or more data QualityFilters, just like they now have JurisdictionalFilters.

 These would be used to filter out data that does not meet the state's standards.